arcus/education_modules/macros_instructions.md

 To avoid loading lots of macros unnecessarily, and to make the macro files themselves easier to read and edit, we have more than one md file for storing macros.

 - `macros.md` includes the general-purpose macros such as those to generate the overview and feedback sections.
+- `macros_wrapper.md` includes macros for use in wrapper modules, in particular, the macros to generate the Lesson Preparation section with the list of external resources.
 - `macros_r.md` includes the macro `lesson_prep_r` that inserts instructions for opening and using interactive rmd files
 - `macros_python.md` includes the macros ` lesson_prep_python_sage`, which inserts instructions for using interactive python cells in the lesson, and `sage`, which is necessary to make those cells work.
 It also loads associated scripts for sagemath.
 - `macros_sql.md` includes the macros `lesson_prep_sql`, which inserts instructions for using interactive SQL cells and a brief refresher on SQL including our style guide, and also `AlaSQL.eval`, which builds the functions to make the interactive SQL cells work.